Risk Assessment

 ---|---|

-Maximise the person's involvement |
+Ensure the person's involvement |

 Always make judgements about likely risk, impact and strategy based on evidence.
 Never make judgements based on assumptions, emotion or anxiety. |

-A positive approach to risk taking |
+A positive and strengths based approach to risk taking |

-Actively encourage and support a person to take a risk when taking the risk is likely to achieve personal change, growth and promote individual wellbeing. |
+Actively encourage and support a person to take risks as taking risks can achieve personal change, growth and promote individual wellbeing. |

-Promote resilience, choice and control |
+Promote independence, resilience, choice and control |

 Always have regard for the person's wishes, views and feelings.
-Support and encourage people to find their own solutions and strategies to risk. |
+Support and encourage the person to find their own solutions and strategies to risk. |

-Seek to manage risk, not eliminate it |
+Seek to manage risk |

 Risk is a normal everyday experience, from which we all learn and grow.
-Unless the risk is abuse or neglect, seek to reduce the negative impact, but do not always seek to eliminate it. |
+Unless the risk is abuse or neglect, seek to manage risk.
+Remember not all risks can or should be eliminated. |

 Least restrictive |

-The best way to manage risk should always be the option that is least restrictive of the person's human rights, particularly their right to liberty and their right to family life. |
+The best way to manage risks should always be the least restrictive in terms of the person's human rights. |

 Monitor and Review |